Back to the Office Cyber Security Guide

 Keeping your business secure when returning back to the office

-As restrictions begin to ease, we are all thinking about how we will be working in the coming months and years.
-If your staff are heading back into the office it is important for you to remember to reinforce some cyber security basics.
+With 7 in 10 workers now travelling to work at least once a week, we are all thinking about our hybrid workforce is going to look heading in 2022 and beyond.
+If any of your staff are heading back into the office (either part-time or full-time) it's important for you to remember to reinforce these cyber security basics.

-Whilst many large businesses are remaining cautious of returning to the office, the government no longer instructs people to work at home and many businesses are opting for a staggered approach.
-With many businesses continuing with a more flexible working setup it is important that your computer network and work devices are all secure, especially if employees are working across several devices.
+Whilst many large businesses are remaining cautious of returning to the office, the government in England is no longer asking staff to work from home, with many businesses having varying rules.
+It's important that your computer networks and work devices are all secure for staff who are working remotely, especially if employees are working across several devices.

-For more guidance, download our Cyber Security Guide for Small Businesses.
+For more cyber security guidance, download our Cyber Security Guide for Small Businesses.

 01 / Passwords